JoeyBeasley/JoeySP/docs/test-plan.md

 ### PROJECT DESCRIPTION

-This is a test for my upcoming senior project.
-The main one will be about you and your space team crash landing on a planet, and it's your job to fix the ship and make sure everyone is alive.
-This will be a visual novel sort of adventure, with your choices affecting the outcome.
+This is my senior project.
+It is an interactive adventure about you and your space team crash landing on a planet, and it's your job to fix the ship and make sure everyone is alive.
+This is a visual novel sort of adventure, with your choices affecting the outcome.
 My demo focusses on character interaction and the found count.
 ### TEST PERSONNEL

 - Joey Beasley